-\ Bwsy is the biomass associated with the Maximum Sustainable Yield (MSY), where the biomass is simply the body weight of all the fish of one specific stock in the water.
+Bwsy is the biomass associated with the Maximum Sustainable Yield (MSY), where the biomass is simply the body weight of all the fish of one specific stock in the water.
 Biomass is measured in tonnes.
 MSY is the largest yield of fish that can be caught from a specific fish stock over an indefinite period under constant environmental condition

-SSBMSY is the Spawning Stock Biomass (SSB) associated with the MSY
+SSB{MSY} is the Spawning Stock Biomass (SSB) associated with the MSY

-\\\ FMSY is the fishing mortality rate consistent with achieving the MSY.
+FMSY is the fishing mortality rate consistent with achieving the MSY.

-ROUND TH E WORLD
+E WORLD 4

-Western-Central Eastern Pacific MCPFC (IATTC)
+Western-Central Eastern Pacific Pacific (WCPFC) (IATTC)

-$\diamond$ n/a
+\diamond n/a

 n/a

 n/a

-North and S outh Pacific n/a
+North and South Pacific n/a

-Pacific Bluefin
+Bluefin

-it has been stabl ting around stock is being Yellow is also use ock assessment an sta ed or ock is below Bmsy d it has not been ble, increasing fluctuating ound Bmsy
+and sta arc ock is below Bmsy d it has not been ble, increasing fluctuating ound Bmsy ck assessment

-ainty.
-The last sto
+Eastern Pacific (IATTC)